sergiovasquez122/data_structures_lafore/chapter_4/questions.md

     3. keystrokes made by a computer user writing a letter
     4. symbols in an algebraic expression being evaluated **3**
-10. Inserting an item into a typical priority queue takes what big O time?
+10. Inserting an item into a typical priority queue takes what big O time? **O(N) given ordered array implementation**

 11. The term priority in a priority queue means that
     1. the highest priority item are inserted first